Drzewiecki JD-2: Design and development

 The JD-2 was the first aircraft constructed by the Aviation Section of the Mechanic Students' Club of the Warsaw University of Technology (later a home of the RWD design team).
 The main designer was Jerzy Drzewiecki, hence a designation JD.
 The aircraft was designed in late 1925, around an available Anzani engine.
 It was the only plane of Drzewiecki's individual design and to carry JD designation, as he later worked as a member of the RWD team.

 The prototype, with a workshop number SL-4, was built in 1926 and first flown on October 5, 1926 in Warsaw.
 During landing, a fuel pipe broke and the aircraft burned, injuring the military pilot Kazimierz Kalina.
-The pilot, however, expressed a good opinion on its handling, so the second modified aircraft was built (SL-6), and one more airframe for static trials (SL-5).
+The pilot, however, expressed a good opinion on its handling, so the second modified aircraft (SL-6) was built, and one more airframe for static trials (SL-5).

 The second prototype SL-6 was flown on June 26, 1927.
 Its handling was however not too good, it was also 90 kg heavier, than estimated.
 It was given a registration P-PSLA, from 1929: SP-ACA.

-In 1929 two more aircraft of an improved variant JD-2bis were built for aero clubs, with a financial help of LOPP paramilitary organization.
+In 1929 two more aircraft of an improved variant, the JD-2bis were built for aero clubs, with a financial help of LOPP paramilitary organization.
 It had changed fuselage front, wing tips and a tail fin (SL-14 and 15, registration numbers: SP-ACD and ACF).
 In 1930 there was built one more JD-2bis (SL-20, SP-ADP).
 It was later fitted with a stronger radial engine 80 hp Armstrong Siddeley Genet.